A non-exponential extension of Sanov's theorem via convex duality: Introduction

 This can be seen as a long-time limit of the optimal value of the control problems.
 However, the renormalization in $n$ is a bit peculiar in that it enters inside of the terminal cost $F$, and there does not seem to be a direct connection with ergodic control.
 A direct proof of \eqref{def:optimaltransport-mainlimit} is possible but seems to be no simpler and potentially narrower in scope.

-The limiting object of Corollary \ref{co:transport1} encapsulates a wide variety of interesting variational problems involving optimal transport costs.
-Variational problems of this form are surely more widespread than the author is aware, but two notable recent examples can be found in the study of Cournot-Nash equilibria in large-population games \cite{blanchet2015optimal} and in the theory of Wasserstein barycenters \cite{agueh2011barycenters}.
+While the pre-limit expression in \eqref{def:optimaltransport-mainlimit} may look peculiar, we include this example in part because it is remarkably tractable and in part because the limiting object is quite ubiquitous, encompassing a wide variety of variational problems involving optimal transport costs.
+Two notable recent examples can be found in the study of Cournot-Nash equilibria in large-population games \cite{blanchet2015optimal} and in the theory of Wasserstein barycenters \cite{agueh2011barycenters}.